UTC Laws and Rules

 The program is supported through a combination of federal grants and pipeline fees.

 The pipeline safety director manages the pipeline safety program.
 The chief pipeline safety engineer directs all compliance activities by the program’s eight pipeline inspectors.
-The operations manager oversees administrative support functions, budget work and program policies development and management and policy and outreach manager oversees rule and legislative changes and the program’s damage prevention efforts.
+The operations manager oversees administrative support functions, budget work, and program policies development and management, and the program’s damage prevention efforts.